 Dominican Women Have an Exotic Beauty

-You will be hard pressed to be find women quite like Dominican girls anywhere else in the world.
+You will be hard-pressed to find women quite like Dominican girls anywhere else in the world.
 Europeans, Africans, and Taino Native Americans have been inter-marrying here for five hundred years.

 The result is a new and completely mixed ethnicity-in fact, 73% of Dominica’s population can only be described as “multiracial”- but if you ask me, I would just describe them as Hot!